 The Moat is a step away from the Swanston Street rush, and a step down from the Wheeler Centre entrance on Little Lonsdale Street.
 Nestled beneath the State Library of Victoria, the bar is located in the basement of the 19th-century bluestone building.

-If you have a big crush on tequila shots, have been giving mezcal some side-eye, or just have an achin' for a margarita, Bodega Underground might be the place to descend to.
+If you have a big crush on tequila shots, have been giving mezcal some side-eye, or just have an achin' for a margarita, Bodega Underground in Melbourne's CBD might be the place to descend to.

 The Mexican-themed mezcal bar is located in some pretty cool digs.
 Hidden up the Parliament end of Little Bourke Street, it boasts scores of vintage Mexican posters as decor and serves up some serious tacos to go along with its extensive tequila selection.
 There are many – the mezcal and tequila options take up pages and pages of the menu – so you know you're in good hands.
 Food-wise, try the brisket tacos, slow-cooked lamb ribs or perhaps some Mexican fried chicken.
 They're all good alone, but they switch to another level when paired with some agave options from the bar.